Euro zone must ensure financial stability - Osborne

-LONDON The euro zone has to take all measures necessary to ensure financial stability, Chancellor George Osborne said in an op-ed piece for the Daily Telegraph due for publication on Monday.
+LONDON The euro zone has to take all measures necessary to ensure financial stability, Britain's finance minister George Osborne said in an op-ed piece for the Daily Telegraph due for publication on Monday.

 "Individual countries need to demonstrate beyond doubt that they have credible plans to deal with excessive deficits, improve competitiveness and strengthen banking systems," Osborne said according to extracts from the article released by the Treasury.